 - Gravity Falls is set during the summer of 2012, with the series itself airing from June 2012 to February 2016.

-- The first three seasons of My Little Pony: Friendship Is Magic are heavily implied to take place over the course of a single year, which were about three years in real time.
+- The first three seasons of My Little Pony: Friendship Is Magic are stated take place over the course of a single year, which were about three years in real time.
 Just pay no attention to season one episode taking place explicitly in autumn airing after the season one episode explicitly taking place during winter.